Boise, Idaho: Incorporation and growth

 Designed by Alfred B. Mullett, the U.S. Assay Office at 210 Main Street was built in 1871 and today is a National Historic Landmark.
 It first began accepting gold and silver for purchase on March 2, 1872, largely eliminating the need to transport ore to the mint in San Francisco.
 A territorial penitentiary, now known as the Old Idaho State Penitentiary, opened the same month several miles east of town.
+Mining continued to be important to Boise's economic growth and periodic booms contributed to population growth as well, though production of gold and silver probably peaked in the 1860s.
+1882's gold and silver production of $3,500,000 declined to $1,488,315 (including lead) by 1899.